Tracing and Instances

 Practical multi-instance pattern

-./bin/oclird --config /srv/team-a/.cli.json --instance-id team-a --state-dir /var/lib/ocli
+./bin/open-cli-toolbox --config /srv/team-a/.cli.json --instance-id team-a --state-dir /var/lib/open-cli

-./bin/oclird --config /srv/team-b/.cli.json --instance-id team-b --state-dir /var/lib/ocli
+./bin/open-cli-toolbox --config /srv/team-b/.cli.json --instance-id team-b --state-dir /var/lib/open-cli

-Then callers select the matching instance with:
+Then callers select the matching runtime with:

-./bin/ocli --config /srv/team-a/.cli.json --instance-id team-a --state-dir /var/lib/ocli catalog list
+./bin/open-cli --runtime http://127.0.0.1:9031 --config /srv/team-a/.cli.json --instance-id team-a --state-dir /var/lib/open-cli catalog list